Meta-Computing Enhanced Federated Learning in IIoT: Satisfaction-Aware Incentive Scheme via DRL-Based Stackelberg Game: Simulation Results

 Fig. \ref{fig2} illustrates the impact of update cycles on satisfaction.
 In the early stages of the update cycle, the AoI decreases rapidly with an increase in the update cycle, significantly improving model quality and leading to a rapid increase in satisfaction.
 However, as the update cycle reaches a certain threshold, the impact of increasing latency becomes apparent, causing satisfaction to peak and then decline.
 This indicates the existence of an optimal update cycle for optimizing node satisfaction.
 Moreover, satisfaction decreases with an increase in parameter $a$ and increases with an increase in parameter $d$.

 Fig. \ref{fig3} shows a comparative analysis of server utility under different incentive schemes with the maximum budget constraint ($R^{max}=50$).
 The utility of our scheme reaches its peak when 15 nodes are chosen, indicating an optimal balance between the number of nodes and the budget constraint.
 While increasing the number of nodes usually results in higher utilities, due to the budget limit, utilities decrease after the optimal point.
+However, this does not mean that our scheme cannot handle larger scale networks.
+The peak point corresponds to the equilibrium where the marginal utility of adding new participants is balanced by the fixed incentive budget.
+As more nodes join, the average reward per node and the available computational resources become diluted, leading to a gradual saturation of performance rather than degradation.
+Even as the network scales up, the proposed scheme maintains stable utility and balanced resource consumption under the given budget constraints.
 The results suggest that our scheme consistently outperforms other strategies across all node numbers, indicating an optimized balance between cost and quality incentives to maximize utility within the given budget.
 The quality-first and price-first strategies show competitive performance, although neither dominates across all node numbers.
 The randomized pricing and randomized node combination strategies yield lower utility, which may suggest a less effective node selection or pricing model under these approaches.